scotthibbs/Voice_Keyer/README.md

 # Voice Keyer

+I asked Claude AI to find me a voice keyer written in python 3 so I could eventually add it to FDLog_Enhanced.
+Instead it wrote one in minutes.
+I then gave it to Claude Code to sweat over.
+You got your choice!
+A female robot to seduce QSOs or record your own voice.

 A standalone voice keyer for amateur radio operators.
 Assign voice messages to F1-F8 keys using text-to-speech or your own recorded audio.

 ## Features